 Another step toward MET(T)A was due to another pioneer in the EMDR therapy world, Dr. Jamie Marich.
-While I was working hard in addiction treatment environments, Jamie was developing trauma informed programming and writing two books, EMDR Made Simple and Trauma Made Simple, and then developing the Institute for Creative Mindfulness EMDRIA Approved Curriculum for Basic Training in EMDR.
+While I was working hard in addiction treatment environments, Jamie was developing trauma informed programming and writing two books, EMDR Made Simple and Trauma Made Simple, and then developing the Institute for Creative Mindfulness EMDRIA Approved Curriculum for EMDR Therapy Training.
 She developed advanced courses linking mindfulness in all its manifestations to the 8 phase protocol.
 In 2015, Jamie asked me to join her as Senior Faculty of her Institute, and we went on to write a book together, EMDR Therapy and Mindfulness for Trauma Focused Care.

 At this time, I was in the midst of helping to set up the first major Buddhist addictions rehab, and the full idea for MET(T)A was born.
 I began to see the potential benefits of using the protocols of EMDR, along with mindfulness practices, as the central organizing principles and practices for the center.
 I worked to understand the influence trauma had on all of our clients and saw the role of trauma in a whole host of difficulties.
 Relying on the highly researched success of the EMDR therapy protocol as well as evidenced based mindfulness treatment techniques, I began to implement the MET(T)A Protocol, training all clinical staff in EMDR therapy and providing EMDR and mindfulness work for all clients.
 Shapiro herself has always both explicitly and implicitly noted that EMDR therapy was a complete approach that could provide healing for below-the-threshold-of-PTSD symptoms and difficulties, and now has become quite clear about this in her renaming EMDR as EMDR therapy.
 The time has come for EMDR therapy to be utilized (and researched) to its fullest.